Student protesters hold out as Hong Kong leader urges peaceful resolution

 The university is the last of five that protesters occupied to use as bases from which to disrupt the city, blocking the central cross-harbour tunnel and main roads and forcing the closure of businesses including shopping centres, in order, they said, to put the government under economic pressure.

-Around a dozen protesters tried to flee through the university’s sewerage system on Tuesday morning, according to a Reuters witness who saw them lower themselves into a tunnel wearing gas masks and plastic sheets to cover their bodies.
+About a dozen protesters tried to flee through the university’s sewerage system, according to a Reuters witness who saw them lower themselves into a tunnel wearing gas masks and plastic sheets to cover their bodies.
+They were not able to escape and had to retreat back onto the campus.

+“They’ve made it clear, everyone here will be arrested,” said Kelvin, 20, one of the students left on the campus.

 Hundreds of protesters fled from the university or surrendered overnight amid running battles on surrounding streets as police fired tear gas, water cannon and rubber bullets and protesters lobbed petrol bombs and bricks.

-At one stage, dozens of mask-wearing protesters staged a dramatic escape from the campus by shimmying down plastic hosing from a bridge and fleeing on waiting motorbikes as police fired projectiles.
+At one stage, dozens of protesters staged a dramatic escape from the campus by shimmying down plastic hosing from a bridge and fleeing on waiting motorbikes as police fired projectiles.

-Police allowed two prominent figures onto the campus late on Monday to mediate but many protesters refused to leave even though food was running out.

-Many protesters, some injured, huddled together inside the main campus building, wearing protective foil covers and blankets to keep themselves warm as they waited for medical workers to help them leave.

-Others remaining on campus told Reuters there appeared to be three options left: surrender to the police, be taken away by ambulance or try to flee.
+Many protesters, some injured, huddled together inside the main campus building, waiting for medical workers to help them leave.
+Some said they had three options: surrender to police, be taken away by ambulance or try to flee.

-“There have been so many people who have sacrificed for this,” said a 21-year-old university student, who identified himself only as T, after escaping from the university on Tuesday.

 Many protesters say they fear even more bloodshed with no resolution in sight to a standoff that has seen some of the most intense violence in what has become the worst crisis since Hong Kong’s return from British to Chinese rule in 1997.

-Protesters were initially angered by a now-shelved bill that could have sent people to mainland China for trial but has since broadened into calls for full democracy and an end to what many see meddling by Beijing in China’s freest city.
+Protesters were initially angered by a now-shelved bill that could have sent people to mainland China for trial but their campaign has broadened into calls for full democracy and an end to what many see as meddling by Beijing in China’s freest city.

 China says it is committed to the “one country, two systems” formula introduced in 1997 granting Hong Kong autonomy and has accused foreign countries, including Britain and the United States, of inciting trouble.

-The city’s police deny accusations of brutality and say they have shown restraint.
+City police deny accusations of brutality and say they have shown restraint.

-But the city’s autonomy was thrown into question after China’s top legislature questioned the power of Hong Kong’s High Court to overturn a government emergency ban on face masks worn by protesters.

-A spokesman for the legislative affairs commission of the Standing Committee of China’s National People’s Congress said Hong Kong courts had no power to rule on the constitutionality of the city’s legislation, the state Xinhua news agency reported.

-Newly appointed Police Commissioner Chris Tang warned of an “institutional mismatch” with which his 30,000-strong force was having to contend.
+Newly appointed Police Commissioner Chris Tang warned of an “institutional mismatch” with which his 30,000-strong force was having to contend with.

 “There is a massive scale of breaking of law in Hong Kong and there is a certain sector of the community that also condones that illegal activity,” Tang said in a brief public appearance.